fabriq-cloud/fabriq/README.md

 ## Deploy node.js application

 Let's deploy it.
-First, we want to register our service:
+First, we want to register our workload:

 ```
-$ akira service create hello-service --template external-service --target eastus
+$ akira workload create hello-service --template external-service --target eastus
 ```

 This registers this service, specifying that we would like deployments of this service to, by default, use the `external-service` deployment template and place these deployments on hosts matching `eastus`.

 By default, it uses your user group for this service, but alternatively you can use `--group {group}` to specify the group to use for the service.
 It also creates an .akira/workload.yaml and adds details about this service (name, group, deployment template). (too much detail for now?)

 `akira` enables you to make multiple deployments of your service so you can progressively roll out changes.
 Let's make our first one now:

 ```
 $ akira deployment create